DigitalProductschool/rt-backend/README.md

 go to the server /graphql endpoint insert the query in the following form with desired parameters:

+### dependencies
+all python packages listed in requirements.txt should be installed.
+In addition the library wkhtmltopdf is required. can be installed with brew.
+Or if project is fired up with the docker-compose the wkhtmltopdf will be installes in the docker image itself.

 query {
   applicants(batch_id_list: [13] ) {